Why BHO? Seven possible reasons for the butane craze

 1. It’s a generational thing

 Under 30 children-of-hippies all seem to prefer “dabbing” with oils.
 I’ve got a few theories about why this is so, apart from the novelty itself.
 Many people tell me they think dabs are “cleaner” to smoke, and this is the generation that was bombarded with anti-smoking education from a young age.
-It’s true that vaporizing is less harmful than smoking plant material, but the problem is many of the oils being consumed aren’t even made from pure butane: they’re made with lighter fluid that contains other chemicals, some of them neurotoxins.
+It’s true that vaporizing is less harmful than smoking plant material; however some of the oils being consumed aren’t even made from pure butane: they’re made with lighter fluid that contains other chemicals, some of them neurotoxins.
 The long-term effects of inhaling these, or traces of butane itself, are unknown.

 2. There’s a glut of medical marijuana on the market